-Asian inspired noodles are simply my take on Pancit and Japchae.
-Yes, I know they are from different countries.
 Yes I know this recipe is nowhere near authentic.
 Yes I know they are separate dishes, but I can hardly tell the difference.
-Since I cannot determine which one this is more like, I just call them Asian Inspired Noodles.
+Since I cannot determine which one this is more like, I just call them Asian Noodles.
 Makes my life easier, and everyone knows I am all about simple.

-Rice noodles can be used in a pinch, I just like glass noodles so much better.
 If you can still find them locally in a store without having to find an Asian market, I’m jealous.
-Today I had to settle for Pad Thai rice noodles.

 You can use whatever protein source you want, I just like chicken.
 I also choose chicken because I can generally keep it tender in Asian inspired dishes.
-I don’t have as much luck with other proteins.
+I don’t have as much luck with other proteins, they turn tough.

 The vegetables used are up to you.
 I use bags of coleslaw mix.
 It’s another lazy shortcut I use a lot, but feel free to buy a head of cabbage and chop it up, along with some carrots.
 I usually add green onions, white onions, celery, bean sprouts, and chopped water chestnuts.